-DCS Spatial Services has invested significant resources over the last few years in trying to recover lost levelling, e.g. first-order levelling from the Snowy Mountains Hydro-Electric Authority (SMA).
+DCS Spatial Services has invested significant resources to recover lost levelling, including first-order levelling from the Snowy Mountains Hydro-Electric Authority (SMA).
 This included approximately 1,000 marks over 1,000 km from Cooma to Tumut and on to the Victorian border, surveyed in the days of the Snowy Mountains Hydro-Electric Scheme (construction from 1949 to 1974).
-To date, nearly 15% of these marks have been recovered, maintained and observed.
-This is a great result, considering that SCIMS basically held no levelled heights in Kosciuszko National Park and these marks are now 70 years old.